dlwicksell/nodem/README.md

 IO.js was a fork of Node.js, and as of version 4.0.0, has been merged back in to Node.js.
 Nodem should run on every version of Node.js starting with version 0.8.0, as well as every version of IO.js.
-However, in the future, both Node.js and the V8 JavaScript engine at its core, could change their APIs in a non-backwards-compatible way, which might break Nodem for that version.
+However, in the future, both Node.js and the V8 Javascript engine at its core, could change their APIs in a non-backwards-compatible way, which might break Nodem for that version.

 **NOTE:** The build file specifies several runtime linker paths, which are also